 Giovanni, Joseph “The Office of Charles Eames and Ray Kaiser: The Material Trail” in Donald Albrecht, Beatriz Colomina, et al The Work of Charles and Ray Eames: A Legacy of Invention NY: Abrams Books, 2005 pp. 45-71

 Halpern, Orit.
 Beautiful Data: A History of Vision and Reason since 1945.
 Durham and London: Duke UP, 2014

+Herken, Gregg.
+The Winning Weapon: The Atomic Bomb in the Cold War 1945-1950.
+Princeton: Princeton UP, 2014

 Huhtamo, Erkki.
 Illusions in Motion: Media Archaelogy of the Moving Panorama and Related Spectacles, Cambridge MA and London: MIT Press, 2013